 02.02 Site Visit

 If necessary, the team leader (TL) may make a site visit/information gathering trip to the nuclear power plant to be inspected.
 Purposes of the site visit are to: (a) discuss with the licensee the scope of the planned inspection; (b) obtain advance information to review in preparation for the inspection; (c) ensure that the information to be reviewed is available at the beginning of the inspection; and (d) verify that logistical issues (such as obtaining both site and computer system access and arranging the location of the inspection team working area) will be resolved prior to inspector arrival.
+It is recommended that the TL performs this trip at least one month prior to the onsite portions of the inspection.
 The TL shall make arrangements to transfer inspection-related information to other NRC staff assigned to the inspection.

 71111.21N.02-03 INSPECTION SAMPLES